pdf4me/pdf4me-clientapi-php/README.md

 ## Getting Started

-To get started get a Token by dropping us an email (support-dev@pdf4me.com).
+To get started get a Token by dropping us an [email](support-dev@pdf4me.com) or registering in our [portal](https://portal.pdf4me.com/).

-The Token is required to Authenticate.
+The Token is required for Authentication.
 The Pdf4me Client Api provides you already with the necessary implementation.
 You need only to get an instance for the Pdf4meClient as shown in the sample below.

 ``` php
 // load Composer